StackVista/stackstate-docs/setup/agent/openshift.md

 ## Uninstall

-To uninstall the StackState Cluster Agent and the StackState Agent from your Kubernetes cluster, run a Helm uninstall:
+To uninstall the StackState Cluster Agent and the StackState Agent from your OpenShift cluster, run a Helm uninstall:

 ```text
 helm uninstall <release_name> --namespace <namespace>